 The findings can be summarized as follows.
 First, the most effective leaders across our two samples are those who engage in high levels of action taking, specifically taking on challenging assignments, engaging in novel experiences and acting entrepreneurially (Hypothesis 1).
 Second, those reporting high levels of action-taking are actively supporting their own professional growth, through conscious experimentation in the form of task-prototyping (Hypothesis 2) and self-prototyping (Hypothesis 3).
 Third, self-prototyping contributes both directly and indirectly to leader effectiveness (Hypothesis 4).

-In terms of the broader contributions of this research, the empirical findings support our core argument that experimentation is an important but relatively poorly-understood aspect of leadership development.
-Our contribution here is twofold.
+The findings offer insights into the best ways to promote and develop effective leaders.
+They support our core argument that experimentation is an important but relatively poorly-understood aspect of leadership development.
+This highlights the need for time and opportunity both in an academic and organizational context to allow leaders to experiment in preparation for action-taking.
+With specific reference to the findings from Hypotheses 2 and 3, our contribution here is twofold.
 First, we ‘unpacked’ the concept of experimentation, separating out task-prototyping, which is about the leader working (often with team members) to try out new ways of getting tasks and activities done, and self-prototyping, which is about the leader adjusting how they present themselves and relate to others.
 Second, we showed how experimentation fits within the broader body of literature on leadership development.
 In relation to the three established perspectives of knowledge-development, identity-development and action-taking, experimentation is usefully conceptualized as a mechanism that links these existing perspectives: task-prototyping is about iterating between knowledge development and action-taking (Kolb, 1984; Heifetz and Linsky, 2002), self-prototyping is about iterating between identity development and action taking (Ibarra, 1999; 2015).